 If someone was about to eat a berry they had picked, and it was poisonous, the subjective experience is picking it.
 The physiological response would screw up their nose, frowning and turning away from the berry as it came close to their mouth.
 The behavioural response is closing their mouth and throwing away the berry.
 This would all occur from the emotion of disgust.

 If someone with a knife approached wanted to steal the berries, this is the situational experience.
 Faster heart rate and breathing and more energy to the muscles is the change in their physiology, to help them respond by either standing and facing the attacker or running away, the behavioural response.
 This is the emotion of fear.

 Why is it important that you understand emotions?

 Understandable, appropriate and inappropriate emotions.

 Whether you find that you lose your temper too quickly and can’t calm down or get too afraid to speak up in front of other people, with a bit of knowledge, you can understand why this happens and start work on changing inappropriate emotions.

 What is an inappropriate emotion?

 An inappropriate emotion occurs when it is too extreme or does not match the situation.
 It could be because of complex mental health conditions or neurological conditions, but this article explains inappropriate emotions in terms of what people come to therapy with me for, such as,

 - Not being able to control anger

 - Anxious in situations that do not warrant fear.

-As already stated, all emotions are understandable and in order to help you, it is important for you to understand that they all have a function.
+As already stated, all emotions are understandable, and to help you; you need to understand that they all have a function.